metacraft-labs/python-deduckt/README.md

 * Can I generate mypy annotations with it?

-It's definetely possible to generate very useful mypy annotations from the recorded data.
+It's definitely possible to generate very useful mypy annotations from the recorded data.
 However that hasn't been our use case, but contributions are welcome

 * Why does it analyze all the events?